Student Financial Aid

 Each department on campus is responsible for the individual positions available in their department.
 You can contact departments directly, either in person or by phone, to ask about available positions.

-Some departments post jobs with the Center for Vocation, Internships and Career Services.
+Some departments post jobs with the Office of Career Development.
 Your name will be added to the list to view those postings in the CareerGate-Powered by Purple Briefcase the summer before your first year at Wingate University.

 Once you have a job offer, go to the Office of Student Financial Planning to get a work-study contract and to fill out the required tax paperwork.
 Please be aware that you cannot begin working on campus until you have completed the appropriate paperwork and your supervisor has received approval for you to begin work.